 I had no idea what to study.
 Just a few days ago I had entered the missionary training center (MTC) as a missionary for The Church of Jesus Christ of Latter-Day Saints.
-As part of our daily routine and class schedule, we were given an hour a day to study the gospel.
-We were expected to use that time writing down lessons plans on topics such as faith, repentance, baptism, receiving the gift of the Holy Ghost and enduring to the end.
+As part of our daily routine and class schedule, we had an hour a day to study the gospel.
+We used the time writing down lessons plans on topics such as faith, repentance, baptism, receiving the gift of the Holy Ghost and enduring to the end.
 Did I mention everything we were teaching was in a foreign language?

 Needless to say, I felt a little in over my head.

 I figured I had to know the doctrine in my own language before I attempted to teach it in another.
 Using the index in the back of my scriptures I began my study of faith.
-Scripture by scripture was written in my notebook along with my thoughts and practical applications.
+I wrote scriptures in my notebook along with my thoughts and practical applications.
 This is what pretty much everyone else did.
 While this was fulfilling to some extent, I felt like there had to be a better way.
 Yes, I was drinking from the cup of knowledge but only sipping.
 I needed to gulp it down.

 My solution: study something I wanted to.

-I thought to myself, “What is one book of scripture I don’t know much about and would be interested in learning more about?”
 I chose the book of Revelation in the Bible.
-Some might say I had chosen arguably the most difficult book to comprehend, but I was engaged and curious to give it a shot.
+Some might say I chose arguably the most difficult book to comprehend.
 I told myself I wasn’t going to move from one verse to the next until I understood the verse completely.
 I vowed to read all relevant cross references, write down ideas, summaries, and any findings.
 Thus began my two years of writing an hour a day.

 For the next 5 and a half weeks at the MTC I read Revelation.
 I wrote everything down.
-By the end of the MTC, I was completed with Revelation.
 I enjoyed my experiment in studying so much I picked another book of scripture.
 Once I completed that, I moved on to another.
 On and on it went for two years.
 In addition to all the knowledge I discovered, I learned how to research, think critically, and express my thoughts in a simple manner that could be understood.

 How to Research with Limited Access to Resources

-As part of the missionary rules, I wasn’t allowed to bring any personal books, other than my set of scriptures and a very select few gospel related books.
-Since we were only allowed to use the internet once a week for an hour (to email family and friends) I didn’t have the time to perform further readings on topics I was writing about in my study of the scriptures.
-As a result, this forced me to become resourceful with the resources I had.learned is that when you have limited resources, you begin to think creatively.
+As part of the missionary rules, I could only bring my set of scriptures and a very select few gospel related books.
+Since we only emailed family and friends once a week, I didn’t have the time to perform further readings on topics I was writing about in my study of the scriptures.
+As a result, this forced me to become resourceful.
+I learned is that when you have limited resources, you begin to think creatively.

 That creativity leads to innovations and learning that you would not have found otherwise.
 It’s an opportunity to rely on what you know and perform targeted learning to fill the gap to achieve your results.
 Over time, this helped me learn how to express my thoughts coherently.